elocnatsirt/terrafirm/README.md

 The folder structure of an "internal" module will look similar to this:
 > internal_module
->> .terraform/* (This is a git ignored file, it contains module symlinks which get created with Terraform get)
+>> .terraform/* (This is a git ignored file, it contains module symlinks, etc. which get created with Terraform get)

 >> internal_module.tf